decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-04-23-deconstructing-simplex.md

 1. In Simplex this is done by showing a skip certificate for every higher view.
 2. For PBFT, this is done by showing the $n-f$ highest locks that are not higher than the proposal.

+For where this decomposition sits in the broader Simplex line, see the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/).

 ## Acknowledgments